Applicants and registered community housing providers (CHPs) may appeal against Community Housing Regulatory Authority (CHRA) decisions.

 If there is no agreement on these matters, then:

-- Within 10 working days the parties prepare an agreed written summary (or failing agreement, separate written summaries) of the basis of dispute, the issues involved, and the reasons for not reaching agreement and
+- Within 10 working days, the parties prepare an agreed written summary (or failing agreement, separate written summaries) of the basis of the dispute, the issues involved, and the reasons for not reaching an agreement and

-- The summary (or summaries) is immediately presented to the most senior executive from the CHP and the Regulator within the Ministry of Housing and Urban Development(external link) and they will meet as soon as practicable after the summaries are presented, to discuss resolution of the dispute.
+- The summary (or summaries) is immediately presented to the most senior executive from the CHP and the Regulator within and they will meet as soon as practicable after the summaries are presented, to discuss resolution of the dispute.